Diocese of Townsville

-The Roman Catholic Diocese of Townsville is a suffragan Latin Rite diocese of the Archdiocese of Brisbane, erected in 1930, covering North Queensland, Australia.
-It was excised from the Diocese of Rockhampton, which had previously covered all of North Queensland.
+The Diocese of Townsville is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Australia.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Brisbane.
+Erected in 1930, the Diocese of Townsville covers North Queensland.
+It was assembled from territory separated from the Diocese of Rockhampton.

 Bishops

-Ordinaries

-The following individuals have been elected as Roman Catholic Bishops of Townsville:
+The following men have been Bishops of Townsville: